 All grant requests must be submitted through the MassMutual Foundation online.
 Funding decisions will be made and communicated to grant seekers approximately 8 weeks after the grant submission deadline.

 Applications are due by 5:00 p.m. on the following dates

 - January 17, 2017 - Cultural Vitality This deadline is only for 2017.
 In 2018 all cultural vitality grants will be considered in July with the rest of the Economic Development applications.
 Please keep this in mind when completing your 2017 application and include any required gap funding.

 Although the MassMutual Foundation does not fund sponsorships, Massachusetts Mutual Life Insurance Company (MassMutual) does provide limited sponsorships for select local events hosted by organizations that bolster economic opportunity through education and economic development (as detailed in our Grant Guidelines) in Springfield, Mass.

 All sponsorship requests must be submitted through the MassMutual online sponsorship application.
 Sponsorships are reviewed on an ongoing basis.
 Funding decisions will be made and communicated to sponsorship applicants within two weeks of receipt of the application.

 Eligible recipient organizations must be certified as tax-exempt entities under Section 501(c)(3) of the Internal Revenue Code.

 Ineligible recipients include:

-- Faith based or religious organizations that do not support people of all faiths and backgrounds
+- Faith based or religious organizations (direct service programs that serve people of all faiths and backgrounds may be eligible)

 - Fundraising events, such as golf tournaments or walkathons